audrasmi/RFFLSCAD/involute_gears.scad.md

 In order for two gears to mesh, they must have the same `mm_per_tooth` and `pressure_angle` parameters.  `mm_per_tooth` gives the number of millimeters of arc around the pitch circle covered by one tooth and one space between teeth.
-The pitch angle controls how flat or bulged the sides of the teeth are.
+The `pressure_angle` controls how flat or bulged the sides of the teeth are.
 Common values include 14.5 degrees and 20 degrees, and occasionally 25.
 Though I've seen 28 recommended for plastic gears.
 Larger numbers bulge out more, giving